 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 WW (previously Weight Watchers) and Jenny Craig are commercial weight loss programs.
-Before joining any program, it is best to research all options thoroughly.
+However, before joining any program, it is best to research all options thoroughly.

 WW and Jenny Craig both claim to take a multifaceted approach to weight loss, but comparing the two programs does reveal differences.

-WW were founded in the early 1960s.
-They claim to offer a scientifically proven program for weight loss and general health, helping people establish healthful practices.
+WW started in the early 1960s.
+It claims to offer a scientifically proven program for weight loss and general health, helping people establish healthy practices.

-The WW program offers personalized guidance on attitudes and behaviors regarding food, activity, sleep, and mindset.
+The myWW+ program offers personalized guidance on attitudes and behaviors regarding food, activity, sleep, and mindset.

 It begins with an online personal assessment, which matches an individual to a food plan.

 Each food plan features a different blend of food points, which the company calls SmartPoints.
 Food points are a tool that WW uses to help people make healthy choices about what to eat.
 While no foods are off-limits, some foods have more points than others.

 Following the assessment, WW also personalizes the person’s app with suggested recipes.

 In addition, the service offers action plans and support to increase physical activity, promote a positive mindset, and improve sleep.
 Additionally, trackers, content from experts, and other tips offer ongoing support, along with online and in-person coaching.